chen-dawn/SPICE/process_fastq/README.md

 ## Combine the files for all the individual comparisons

-Run the following for each of the comparison folders:
+Run the following for each of the comparison folders.
+This only filters for values that have <0.01 FDR.
 ```
 output_file="rmats_one_vs_all_combined_output_PSI.tsv"
 # output_file="rmats_one_vs_all_combined_output_3ss.tsv"